 When a nontransmitted BSSID profile is present in one or more Multiple BSSID elements carried in a Probe Response frame, Beacon frame, DMG Beacon frame, or S1G Beacon frame, the profile shall include all elements that are specific to the corresponding nontransmitted BSS.
 An element, identified by Element ID and Element ID Extension fields (if applicable), is considered to be specific to a BSS if any of the following conditions are satisfied:

-At least one element with the same Element ID and Extended Element ID fields (if applicable) is included in the frame that carries the Multiple BSSID element but the contents of the Information field are not the same for the nontransmitted BSSID.
+At least one element with the same Element ID and Extended Element ID fields (if applicable) is included in the frame that carries the Multiple BSSID element, but the contents of the Information field are not the same for the nontransmitted BSSID.

-The nontransmitted BSSID satisfies the condition as specified in the Table 9-60 (Beacon frame body) for a non-DMG non-S1G AP, Table 9-73 (DMG Beacon frame body) for a DMG AP, or Table 9-74 (Minimum and full set of optional elements) for a S1G AP for that element to be present while the transmitted BSSID does not satisfy the corresponding condition.
+The nontransmitted BSSID satisfies the condition as specified in the Table 9-67 (Probe Response frame body) for a Probe Response frame, the Table 9-60 (Beacon frame body) for a non-DMG non-S1G AP, Table 9-73 (DMG Beacon frame body) for a DMG AP, or Table 9-74 (Minimum and full set of optional elements) for a S1G AP for that element to be present while the transmitted BSSID does not satisfy the corresponding condition.

+When present in a nontransmitted BSSID profile, the elements appear in the same ordered as that in shown the corresponding table in 9.3.3 ((PV0) Management frames) or 9.3.4 (Extension frames) for the Management frame that carries the Multiple BSSID element.

 9.4.2.259 Multiple BSSID Configuration element[4002]